We don’t support this browser anymore.

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-The shares were down 3.7% after-hours trading.
+The shares fell 1.1% in after-hours trading.

 Our view